 Gas Permeable and Scleral Contact Lenses

 At the more advanced stage of keratoconus rigid gas permeable (RGP) contact lenses, scleral or semi-scleral lenses may be used for increased comfort and visual acuity.
 Since they are more rigid, RGP and scleral lenses are able to create a smooth, round shape around the cornea, creating a smoother surface for better vision.
 Many patients find these more comfortable than regular RGPs and find that they move around less when the eyes move.
 The main disadvantage of these rigid lenses is that for some, they are somewhat less comfortable than soft lenses and they must be continually refitted as the shape of the eye changes.

 Scleral contact lenses

-Topography and OCT guided scleral contact lens design is the treatment of choice for Keratoconus and a variety of other complicated corneal diseases, at Empress Eye Clinic in North York, Toronto.
+Topography and OCT guided scleral contact lens design is the treatment of choice for Keratoconus and variety of other complicated corneal diseases, at Empress Eye Clinic in North York, Toronto.
 If you have failed in contact lenses for keratoconus in the past, ask us about other advanced treatments that may be the solution for you.

 Scleral or semi-scleral lenses have a larger diameter which covers the entire cornea and reaches over into the white part of the eye, which is known as the sclera (the white part of eyeball).

-Whether it is glasses or contact lenses being used to correct vision, patients will likely have to undergo many tests and prescription changes as their vision needs change.
+Whether it is glasses or contact lenses being used to correct vision, patients will likely have to undergo many tests and prescription changes as their vision change.

 Intacs are small, surgically implanted plastic inserts which are placed on the cornea to flatten it back to shape.
 Usually, they are able to restore clear vision, with the continued use of glasses.
 Intacs are often recommended when contact lenses and eyeglasses are no longer able to correct vision adequately.
 Intacs take about 10 minutes to insert and can delay the need for a corneal transplant.

 Corneal Crosslinking (CXL)